com-480-data-visualization/com-480-project-story-tellers/Milestone 2.md

 ## Sketches of website/visualization

-The fronend of the website will contain
+The frontend of the website will contain

 * Interactive map
 * Travel routine histogram figure